Last update: July 9, 2022.

 Not included in the Dewdney sketch is the row of nine tally marks on the right side of the panel next to the caribou; also missing is the small bear image located below the inverted Y (or whatever it is).
 Given the rudimentary skills of the “painter(s)” and the assumed presence of Mishipeshu, the inverted Y as the horned serpent would seem not to be totally far-fetched!

-On Little Missinaibi Lake (Site #2) there is a similar pictograph.
-It too has lines below the circle – at least four and maybe more.
+A similar pictograph is on Little Missinaibi Lake (Site #2).
+It also has lines below the circle – at least four or more.
 Inside the circle are what look like eyes and a mouth!
 The best explanation?
-It once had the same semi-circular arc seen on the Fairy Point pictograph but bits of it have eroded over time to create what some will see as facial features.
+It once had the same semi-circular arc seen on the Fairy Point pictograph, but bits of it have eroded over time to create what some will see as facial features.

 A Possible Explanation of the “Circle” or “Face”:

-It may be that what the circle actually represents is the Megis shell, the cowrie that held a special place in the Ojibwe religion and the ceremonies of the Midewiwin, the secret society of “medicine men”.
-According to one of the central myths of the Midewiwin, it was the Megis that led the Anishinaabeg from their homeland on the Atlantic coast to the Lake Superior region.
-William Warren in his History of The Ojibway People, published in 1885, recounts a speech he heard delivered in a Midewiwin lodge which began like this –
+The Fairy Point circle may represent the Megis shell.
+This cowrie held a special place in the Ojibwe religion and the ceremonies of the Midewiwin, the secret society of “medicine men.”
+According to one of the Midewiwin’s central myths, the Megis led the Anishinaabeg from their homeland on the Atlantic coast to the Lake Superior region.
+William Warren, in his History of The Ojibway People, published in 1885, recounts a speech he heard delivered in a Midewiwin lodge which began like this –

 While our forefathers were living on the great salt water toward the rising sun, the great Megis (sea-shell) showed itself above the surface of the great water, and the rays of the sun for a long period were reflected from its glossy back.
 It gave warmth and light to the An-ish-in-aub-ag (red race)…